shahpnmlab/automateImod/README.md

-#automateImod
+# automateImod

 An IMOD wrapper for performing patch-based tilt-series alignment.
 This wrapper will continue being developed as and when I feel a certain functionality is needed.
 Also note that I am developing this against Warp/Relion/M pipeline.
 If I start using Relion 5.0 or < I might try to develop for it as well.
 However, dont hold your breath.

-##INSTALLATION
+##I NSTALLATION

 ```
 git clone https://github.com/shahpnmlab/automateImod.git
 conda create -n automateImod python=3.10 -y